psoerensen/qgg/cran-comments.md

 ## Resubmission
 This is a new submission:
+* Checked that issues with LTO detected on CRAN fedora (https://www.stats.ox.ac.uk/pub/bdr/LTO/qgg.out) is fixed.
+* Notes about "checkRd: (-1) gmap.Rd:195: Lost braces in \itemize; \value handles \item{}{} directly" has been fixed
+* There is a note on MAC that size of our installed package is larger than 5Mb (~6.1Mb).
+* I have reduced binary package size to account for note on MAC-OS (size on Windows is 1.3Mb)
+* However our package contain c++ code and depends on the Rcpp package.
+According to the maintainer of Rcpp package this is a common Note among packages that depends on c++.
+* Check passed MACOS (R-devel) on rhub: https://github.com/psoerensen/qgg/actions/runs/12313874556/job/34368844166
+* Check passed Windows (R-devel) on rhub: https://github.com/psoerensen/qgg/actions/runs/12313874556/job/34368844908
+* Check passed Linux on rhub: https://github.com/psoerensen/qgg/actions/runs/12313370363/job/34367250530
+* Check passed Linux - Fedora GCC13 on rhub: https://github.com/psoerensen/qgg/actions/runs/12313623411/job/34368051302
+* Check passed Linux - Fedora GCC14 on rhub: https://github.com/psoerensen/qgg/actions/runs/12313623411/job/34368051595

+## Resubmission
+This is a new submission:
 * Fixed issues with LTO detected on CRAN fedora (https://www.stats.ox.ac.uk/pub/bdr/LTO/qgg.out)
 * Reduced binary package size to account for note on MAC-OS (size on Windows is 1.3Mb)